mentalisttraceur/git-cotree/README.md

-A script which prepares a Git repository for a `git worktree`-centric workflow.

-This script assumes you have a normal Git repo, and converts it into a state which is very clean if you want to switch to a workflow where every checkout is in a `git worktree` instead of in one central working directory.
+A script which puts your local copy of a Git repository into a state which is very ergonomic if you want to use multiple `git worktree` directories.

+This script is especially helpful if you want to start using `git worktree` but you have already been working in a normally cloned Git repo.

-Your current work will be automatically moved into a worktree named after your current branch for you.
+Your current work will be automatically moved into a worktree named after your current branch.
+Staged changes, unstaged changes, and untracked files are all preserved and moved there as well.

+Example, using this repo itself to demonstrate:

 ```sh
 $ git clone https://github.com/mentalisttraceur/git-worktree-mode